-Abstract-This paper presents two new MATLAB-based tools for tuning linear control systems in the frequency domain: HINFSTRUCT and LOOPTUNE.
+Abstract-This paper presents two new MATLAB-based tools for tuning fixed-structure linear control systems in the frequency domain: hinfstruct and looptune.
 These tools can directly tune control architectures with multiple feedback loops and multiple fixed-order, fixed-structure control elements.
-The controller parameters are tuned using non-smooth H{∞} optimization but little a-priori knowledge of H{∞} theory is required to use the tools.
-This makes them ideally suited for real-world applications where the control system structure and complexity are constrained.
+The controller parameters are tuned using non-smooth H{∞} optimization but little a-priori knowledge of the H{∞} theory is required.
+This makes such tools ideally suited for realworld applications where the control system structure and complexity are constrained.
+An application to helicopter control is discussed and the results of an extensive benchmark of hinfstruct vs. hifoo are reported.

-I. INTRODUCTION
+I. Introduction

-H{∞} theory [1]-[4] provides powerful techniques for synthesizing controllers in the frequency-domain.
-Typical design requirements such as speed of response, control bandwidth, disturbance rejection, and robust stability can be expressed as constraints on the gain (H{∞} norm) of well-chosen closed-loop transfer functions.
+H{∞} theory [1], [2], [3], [4] provides powerful techniques for synthesizing controllers in the frequency-domain.
+Typical design requirements such as speed of response, control bandwidth, disturbance rejection, and robust stability are naturally expressed as constraints on the gain (H{∞} norm) of well-chosen closed-loop transfer functions.
 In turn, efficient algorithms and software tools are available to synthesize MIMO controllers that satisfy such gain constraints [1], [5], [6].